Running Near Bishop

 3-10 MILE RUNS WITHIN 15 MINUTES TO BISHOP

 Enjoy running on the flat valley floor with mountain views for days when you run alongside the canals around Bishop.
 Take Line Street east to the edge of town and you’ll see the small parking lot next to the canal.
-Make it a short or long run—Sage To Summit provides a helpful PDF of the canal distances.
+Make it a short or long run.
 Alternatively, this run takes you on the dirt roads on either side of the Owens River for a run of 7+ miles.
 These runs on the valley floor are good for winter and shoulder seasons, or early morning in the hot summer temps.

 The Druids overlook the town of Bishop from the Southwest.
 A lower section of Coyote Mountain, this is a steep but fun run about 10 minutes from town.
-You can make it a short loop or if you’ve got time and energy, make it into a longer run.
+You can make it a short loop or make it into a longer run if you’ve got time and energy.

 Lower Rock Creek